razamehar/Weather-Time-Series-Analysis-using-Statistical-Methods-and-Deep-Learning-Models/README.md

 Trained models are utilized to predict future temperature values, leveraging the learned patterns and dependencies in the data to provide accurate forecasts.

 ## Potential Improvements
-- Adjust the number of units.
+- Modify the number of units.
+- Change the dropout ratio.
+- Test different learning rates.
-- Experiment with different learning rates and batch sizes.
+- Experiment with batch sizes.
+- Add more dense layers.
+- Alter the sequence length.

 ## Data Sources:
 https://s3.amazonaws.com/keras-datasets/jena_climate_2009_2016.csv.zip